 Our supportive small group environments mean you're more than just a face in a crowded lecture theatre, with access to one-on-one support to assist your learning.
 Committed and passionate teachers, with practical experience in their field of expertise, use innovative teaching strategies to assist you in developing your subject knowledge.

-Get an inside view of what it's like to study commerce with us and read our student profiles from Rainier Culwick and Ekram Alpogut.
+Get an inside view of what it's like to study commerce with us and read our student profile from Rheea Busawon.
 One of our Commerce students, Huong Dang, has also won the 'Victorian International Student of the Year Higher Education' award and the Premier's 'International Student of the Year' Award.

 So enrol in our commerce course and take the first step towards making your mark in the dynamic world of business and commerce.